Journey Mapping for Busy People

 Otherwise, just stick with the trusted sticky notes.
 For an SFD, these are more than adequate.

-Just don't go with tools like PowerPoint, InDesign or Visio, even if you have secret ninja powers.
+Just don't go with tools like PowerPoint, InDesign or Visio, even if you have secret ninja skills.

 What about using a premade journey map template?